Everest Base Camp Trek

 Day 03: Fly to Lukla, trek to Phakding (2,651m/8,700ft): 30 minutes flight; 8km, 3 - 4 hours trek

 After being well rested from a solid night’s sleep, we wake up fresh the next morning, have an early breakfast, and get into our vehicle for a drive to the domestic terminal of Kathmandu airport for an early morning flight to Hillary’s Lukla (2,800m/9,186ft), a gateway destination from where our trip commences.
-After an adventurous scenic 30 minute flight above the stunning green and white mountains, we reach the Tenzing-Hillary Airport at Lukla.
-Arguably, this is one of the most beautiful sky routes in the world which concludes in a remarkable landing on a hillside surrounded by high mountains peaks.
+After an adventurous scenic 30-minute flight above the stunning green and white mountains, we reach the Tenzing-Hillary Airport at Lukla.
+Arguably, this is one of the most beautiful sky routes in the world which concludes in a remarkable landing on a hillside surrounded by high mountain peaks.
 Upon arrival at Lukla, we meet the other crew members and after some sorting and packing arrangements, we start our trek through the pretty wealthy village of Lukla until we reach Phakding.
-To assist in acclimatization, we only have a short hike today.
+To assist in Everest Base Camp trek acclimatization, we only have a short hike today.
 However, if you are interested in additional activities we can take a side trip to a nearby monastery.
 This is our first Overnight in Phakding.
-All meals included: Breakfast, Lunch and Dinner.
+All meals included: Breakfast, Lunch, and Dinner.
 We bunk out at an altitude of 2,651m.

 Day 04: Phakding to Namche Bazaar (3,440m/11,284ft): 11km, 5 - 6 hours